gear-tech/sails-program-verifier/README.md

 # sails-program-verifier

 `sails-program-verifier` is a service for verifying programs written in [Sails](https://github.com/gear-tech/sails).
-It ensures that a compiled contract meets the required versions of Sails, Rust, and the operating system.
+It ensures that a compiled program meets the required versions of Sails, Rust, and the operating system.

 ## How It Works

-To verify a contract, it must be compiled with specific versions of Sails, Rust, and other dependencies.
+To verify a program, it must be compiled with specific versions of Sails, Rust, and other dependencies.

-To ensure consistency, the repository includes Docker images that can be used for contract compilation.
+To ensure consistency, the repository includes Docker images that can be used for program compilation.

 The verification service itself relies on these images when processing verification requests.

 ## Compiling a Contract

-Developers can use the provided Docker images to compile their contracts with the correct environment.
+Developers can use the provided Docker images to compile their programs with the correct environment.
 Here’s an example command:

 ```sh
 docker run -v $(pwd):/app --entrypoint /bin/bash ghcr.io/gear-tech/sails-program-builder:<version> -c 'cargo build --release'